aewshopping/ssg-deploy-test/src/posts/reviews/2023-09-08-review-pax.md

   - [https://www.amazon.com/dp/1408706989, Amazon US, Amazon US book link]
 post_author: Anthony Webb
 date: 2023-09-08
-review_rating: ★★★★☆
+review_rating: ★★★★★
 permalink: ''
-review_summary: '<p>A grand tour of the Roman world from the death of Nero in 68 CE to the death of Hadrian 70 years later, Holland wants us to appreciate not only what the Romans did but also how they thought.</p><p>With an impressive trail of defeated enemies, stormed cities, castrated boys and exploded volcanoes, I found it an entertaining, engrossing and thought-provoking read.</p>'
+review_summary: '<p>A grand tour of the Roman world from the death of Nero in 68 CE to the death of Hadrian 70 years later, Holland wants us to appreciate not only what the Romans did but also how they thought.</p><p>With a triumphant procession of defeated enemies, stormed cities, castrated boys and exploded volcanoes, I found it an entertaining, engrossing and thought-provoking read.</p>'
 ---
 Do you - can you? - think like a Roman?